 Nikia Yung, multi-instrumentalist and songwriter, uses the violin in an unconventional way, bridging the gap between classical, pop and soul.
 With emotionally-charged lyrics and cinematic lines, her music is described as pure and beautiful with a touch of bold sass.
-Currently working on her 6-song EP "Wild Beasts" due out in 2019, Yung is taking the reigns on a new sound with a bigger punch.

-Following college, Yung moved back to Baltimore, MD and performed the circuit with Mason Vixon, a local country-rock band favorite for nearly four years opening for American Idol Contestants, providing pre-show entertainment for Kenny Chesney and Tim McGraw, and various harbor festivals.
+Following college, Nikia moved back to Baltimore, MD and performed the circuit with Mason Vixon, a local country-rock band favorite for nearly four years opening for American Idol Contestants, providing pre-show entertainment for Kenny Chesney and Tim McGraw, and various harbor festivals.

 In 2014 Nikia released her first solo album, "Taller Than Trees", a 10-track record with some of her earliest creations as a songwriter and made her way to Nashville, TN.
 While in the great Music City, she kept busy performing regularly with Joanna Barbera, a published singer-songwriter, Hip-Hop sensation, Stealing Oceans, and various other artists and bands.
 Clocking many hours in the studio cutting violin on other tracks and projects, she became a quick dial for artists needing lush strings or beautiful melodic solo lines.